OpenModelica/OMSimulator/doc/UsersGuide/source/api/exportSSVTemplate.rst

 exportSSVTemplate
 -----------------

-export start values read from modeldescription.xml to a .ssv file
+Export start values of a FMU read from modeldescription.xml to a .ssv file.
+It can be called on a given model or components.
 #END#

 #LUA#